-New Partnership Audit Rules Beginning in 2018
+New IRS' Partnership Audit Rules Beginning in 2018

-A revamping of the partnership audit rules will impact practically every partnership and LLC taxed as a partnership starting in 2018.
-The new audit rules make the partnership, not the partners, liable for payment of the assessment.
+A revamping of the IRS' partnership audit rules will impact practically every partnership and LLC taxed as a partnership starting in 2018.
+The new audit rules make the partnership, not the partners, liable for payment of the assessment at the highest individual or corporate tax rate.
 Further, the audit adjustments are reflected on the return for the year the adjustment is finalized, not the year under review.
 The new audit rules result in three audit procedures:

-- For 10 or fewer partners: Audits are at the partner level, much as was the case before the new audit rules. - For 11 to 99 partners: The partnership return is the focus of the audit and any adjustments are binding on the partners who must file amended returns for the year under audit. - For 100 or more partners: The partnership return is the focus of the audit but any adjustments are taken into account on the partners' current year returns rather than the amended prior year returns.
+- For 10 or fewer partners: Audits are at the partner level, much as was the case before the new audit rules. - For 11 to 99 partners: The partnership return is the focus of the audit and any adjustments are binding on the partners who must file amended returns for the year under audit. - For 100 or more partners: The partnership return is the focus of the audit, but any adjustments are taken into account on the partners' current year returns rather than the amended prior year returns.